 While packing for your holiday, you want to make sure you are not leaving something out which you are permitted to take with you, but at the same time you do not want to be including items which could get you into trouble.

-To help guide you through the dos and don’ts of packing for the plane, here are some items you might not have realized you can feel happy to pack and others that will definitely need to stay at home.
+To help guide you through the dos and don’ts of packing for the plane, here are some items you might not have realized you can feel happy to pack and others that will definitely need to stay at home and don’t forget about the cost of chartering a private jet before even packing.

 You might have thought sharp items on a plane were a big no-no but, provided they are safely tucked away in your checked luggage, you are permitted to take items such as scissors, razor blades, knives and even darts – just in case you were considering practicing your bullseye while you are away.
 Just don’t try to take them into the cabin.